 By the way, this is my last donut post in my donut series!
-Tomorrow, I’ll be posting a roundup of all 6, with a few ideas of making your own variation.
-In the meantime, put the kettle on, and enjoy this recipe + the other 5.Print
+Tomorrow, I’ll be posting a roundup of all 6, with a few ideas of making your own variation (in case you want to branch out a bit—though honestly, I’ll probably stick with this plain donut recipe 90% of the time).
+In the meantime, put the kettle on, and enjoy this recipe:Print

 - Yield: about 8 to 10 donuts